tanvir-ishraq/Astute-Startups-Insighter-ASI/README.md

 6. Software Engineers position salary Scale and Relation valued and serialized.
 Important understanding for job holders.
 This nature of analysis can be applied with any other position e.g. finance, marketing team, project managers etc as well.

-## Build From Sources and Run the Selenium Scraper
+## Build From Sources and using the Selenium Scraper
 1. Clone the repo
 ```bash
 git clone https://github.com/msi1427/Demographics-of-Best-CS-Scientists-Worldwide.git